testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   commentsType: "inline"
 }

 Note: `setValue` is used for both text input box and check box.
-Webtau will figure out what actions to perform based on the underlying form element.
+WebTau will figure out what actions to perform based on the underlying form element.

 # UI Page Object